onflow/FlowCreditMarket/COMPREHENSIVE_TEST_SUMMARY.md

 This is a **contract design issue**, not a test issue.

-#### 2. Enhanced APIs Incompatibility
+#### 2. Position Struct Architecture
-The enhanced_apis_test.cdc expects methods that don't exist:
-- Pool.borrowPosition() - not implemented
-- Pool.createSink() - must use Position struct
+- Position is a struct (not a resource) - this is correct per Dieter's design
-- Pool.createSource() - must use Position struct
+- Position struct requires pool capability which can't be created in tests
+- Solution: Test pool methods directly for unit tests

 #### 3. Capability Creation in Tests
 Many tests fail because they can't create capabilities in the test environment.